 What to Do If You Are Locked Out？

-Thankfully, it’s usually relatively easy to get back into your hotel room if you’ve been locked out.
+Thankfully, getting back into your hotel room is usually relatively easy if you’ve been locked out.

 You have several options if you’ve lost your key card or locked yourself out of your hotel room.
 First and foremost, stay calm.
 Although it can be easy to panic in this situation, it’s essential to keep thinking clearly and rationally so that you don’t make matters worse by doing something impulsive.